How to Begin Journaling for Your Mental Health

 A gratitude journal can be a great way to maintain your mental health, especially if you suffer from anxiety, low mood, and overwhelming feelings of distress.

-Gratitude journaling is the habit of writing down the things we are grateful for, to begin with, particularly if this is a new practice, write down one thing you are thankful for today, it may be waking up this morning, or eating breakfast.
+Gratitude journaling is the habit of writing down the things we are grateful for.
+To begin with, particularly if this is a new practice, write down one thing you are thankful for today, it may be waking up this morning, or eating breakfast.
 Or it could be something bigger, such as passing your driving test or getting a new job.

 The purpose of a gratitude journal is to focus your mind on the things you are grateful for, rather than the things which are not so good in your life right now.